 Recent Posts

-Patient Online Services helps Bloomer man stay connected
+Patient portal helps Bloomer man stay connected

 Imagine the awe your grandparents or great-grandparents felt as they watched television for the first time.

-Having a television in most U.S. homes is old news by now, but some of the same folks who remember getting their first TV long ago are turning to newer screens these days to see the most amazing programming yet — their own health care.
+Having a television in most U.S. homes is old news by now, but some of the same folks who remember getting their first TV long ago are turning to newer screens these days to see the most amazing programming yet — their own healthcare.

 Rebuilding health

+David Snippen, 66, is a retired carpenter and contractor who built houses for most of his life.
 He and his wife, Myra, live in Bloomer, and his two daughters and three grandchildren reside nearby in Eau Claire.

-“I was having trouble breathing, and my oxygen levels were low,” says Snippen.
-“I went through a pulmonary assessment and found that I definitely had COPD.
-It was caused by smoking, for the most part.”
+"I was having trouble breathing, and my oxygen levels were low," says David.
+"I went through a pulmonary assessment and found that I definitely had COPD.
+It was caused by smoking, for the most part."

-His doctor, Kristen Bruxvoort, M.D., a family medicine physician at Mayo Clinic Health System in Bloomer, says when she met Snippen she knew he probably had COPD.
-“You can pretty much diagnose it based on history and one chest X-ray,” she says.
-“But a pulmonary function test really defines it.”
+"You can pretty much diagnose it based on history and one chest X-ray," she says.
+"But a pulmonary function test really defines it."

 The missing link

-Snippen has an oxygen tank to help him breathe at home and carries a small, portable tank for travel.
-“I’m active.
-I move around as much as I can,” he says.
-But those aren’t his only medical conveniences—Snippen uses Patient Online Services, also known as a patient portal, to stay on top of his health care from his computer.
+"I'm active.
+I move around as much as I can," he says.
+But those aren't his only medical conveniences.
+David uses the Mayo Clinic patient portal to stay on top of his healthcare from his computer.

 Everyone wins